Winter Weekend Workshop

 Directed by Heather Miller Lardin

-Start the new year with energy and inspiration!
-Recorder ensembles, viol consorts, masterclasses, oboe band, string ensemble, early notation, historical dance, Renaissance reeds.
+Great variety of classes and instruments for all levels.
+Recorder ensembles, viol consorts, masterclasses, Baroque orchestra, oboe band, string ensemble, early notation, historical dance, Renaissance reeds.
+Download the Winter Weekend Workshop flyer here!

 Julianne Baird and Richard Stone, co-directors

-Enrollment limited to 10 singers.
-Audition deadline for singers December 1, 2017.
-Please send bio and mp3/mp4 sound file (or Dropbox or YouTube links) of two contrasting movements in Baroque style to: email@example.com.
+Limited enrollment.
+Audition deadline for singers December 1, 2018.
+Please send bio and mp3/mp4 sound file (or Dropbox or YouTube links) of two contrasting movements in Baroque style to: firstname.lastname@example.org.
 Notification by December 15th.

-NEW!
-Viol Intensive on the music of J.S.
-Bach.
-An unmissable opportunity to concentrate on the viola da gamba and harpsichord sonatas (BWV 1027-9), the passion and cantata solos (especially Komm süsses Kreuz and Es ist vollbracht), and contrapuntal music from The Art of Fugue and Musical Offering, under the technical and musical tutelage of Juilliard faculty member Sarah Cunningham.
-By audition: please sound sound file or link, and copy of your resume to firstname.lastname@example.org.
+Viol Intensive on Marin Marais: Lessons from an 18th century Master An unmissable opportunity to concentrate on the viola da gamba under the technical and musical tutelage of Juilliard faculty member Sarah Cunningham.
+By audition: please sound sound file or link, and copy of your resume to email@example.com.

 For strings and Baroque winds.
 A=415.
 No audition necessary

-Harpsichord Studio with Adam Pearl and Leon Schelhase
+Harpsichord Studio with Kathryn Cok and Leon Schelhase

 Keyboard students focus on solo and continuo playing.
 Opportunities to play in orchestra and Baroque ensembles.
 By permission of instructor.
-New students please submit a letter from a teacher describing continuo skills and experience.
+New students please submit a letter describing continuo skills and experience.
+Reduced tuition available in exchange for harpsichord tuning.

 Baroque Dance Project